-Your computer may be equipped with a Global Positioning System (GPS) device.
+Your computer might be equipped with a Global Positioning System (GPS) device.
 GPS satellites deliver location, speed, and direction information to GPS-equipped systems.

-To enable GPS, make sure location is enabled under the Windows privacy setting.
+To enable GPS, be sure that location is enabled under the Windows privacy setting.

 - Type location in the taskbar search box, and then select Location privacy settings. - 2.
 Follow the on-screen instructions for using location settings.